usdanfs/TRACE-season-classification-pipeline/README.md

    - one row per `Year`–`Month`
    - monthly time step
    - required columns defined in `config.R`
-   - should include the selected climate drivers or the variables needed to derive them
+   - must include the selected climate drivers or the variables needed to derive them

 2. **Ecological response data**
    - one row per `Year`–`Month`
    - must contain `Year`, `Month`, and the response column specified in `RESPONSE_COL`
-   - should already be aggregated to monthly scale before running the pipeline
+   - must already be aggregated to monthly scale before running the pipeline

 ### Climate-only 3-stage pipeline
-One climate data input table is required:
+One monthly climate table is required:
+- one row per `Year`–`Month`
 - required columns defined in `config_climate_only.R`

-## Configuration
+## General configuration

-All user settings are defined in the configuration file.
+All site-specific settings are edited in config.

-### Full pipeline
-Edit `config.R` to specify:
 - project directory and file paths
 - climate drivers and polarity
 - standard thresholds